 ABOUT

-Lior Shamriz is a film director, interdisciplinary artist, and musician based in Oakland, California.
-Through their cinema, multi-screens installation, music and participatory performance, they explore and question ideas about society, being and the body.
-In their fiction films, Shamriz often stages drama-comedies that challenge reductive narratives about immigration, nationality, and sexuality.
+Lior Shamriz is a film director, interdisciplinary artist, and writer based in North Carolina.
+In their narrative films, Shamriz often stages drama-comedies that challenge reductive narratives about immigration, nationality, and sexuality.
 Many examine individual and collective histories related, but not limited, to the MENA region and its diasporas.
-Staging essayistic narrations that explore cinema as performance, their work utilizes filmic languages as a process of reflexive documentation of the world while staging interventions in it.

-From 2015-17, Shamriz curated film, performances and residencies at PAM performance space in Highland Park, Los Angeles, and from 2018 for Project Space Festival Juárez in Chihuahua, Mexico.
-In 2023 they launched the magazine Mimesis – for Film as Performance.
-Their writing appeared in the Journal for New Zealand & Pacific Studies, MoMA’s Dirty Looks reader, Pacific Arts Journal, and Mimesis Magazine.
-Shamriz is a Ph.D. candidate in Film and Digital Media at University of California, Santa Cruz.
+From 2015 to 2017, Shamriz curated films, performances, and residencies at PAM performance space in Highland Park, Los Angeles, and, beginning in 2018, for Project Space Festival Juárez in Chihuahua, Mexico.
+In 2023, they launched the magazine Mimesis – Film as Performance.
+Their writing has appeared in the Journal of New Zealand & Pacific Studies, MoMA’s Dirty Looks reader, Pacific Arts Journal, and Mimesis Magazine.
+Beginning in July 2026, Shamriz is an assistant professor in Narrative Filmmaking at the University of North Carolina at Chapel Hill.